costajob/app-servers/README.md

 * 3 additional processes monitor the balancer, consuming about 8MB

 #### CPU
-Passenger uses all the available cores via pre-forking.
+Puma uses all the available cores via pre-forking.

 ### Gunicorn with Meinheld
 I started a plain WSGI application on the [Gunicorn](http://gunicorn.org/) application server wrapping [Meinheld](http://meinheld.org/) workers.